vmware-archive/PCF-demo/ci/README.md

 ```
 fly execute -c ci/tasks/unit.yml -i pcfdemo=.
 ```

+Your files will be uploaded and the task will be executed with them.
+The working directory name will be used as the input name.
+If they do not match, you must specify -i name=. instead, where name is the input name from the task configuration.
+In the above example, the '.' refers to our current 'PCF-demo' directory.

 Of course, this works very well for tasks that run isolated without requiring any input from a previously executed task.
 To run this next example, we need to mock